sagemath/sagewiki_to_gh-2022-10-10/GlennTarbox/SomeIdeas.md

 Asynchronous programming is straightforward but requires a bit of rethinking.
 Twisted Python is the penultimate asynchronous inversion thought process but is truly great stuff and, again, for Sage much of the Twisted nastiness could be hidden beneath a library for those not wanting to delve too deeply into Twisted.

 The one area which would need some work, therefore, is the Sage Notebook itself.
 While the core notebook server uses Twisted to manage connections (and is asynchronous), the notebook process itself is Pexpect based and blocks...
 I'm fairly sure that inverting the notebook process to be asynchronous would be straightforward but would require some evaluation.

+=== Language Neutral (advanced topic) ===

+Google Protocol Buffers - http://code.google.com/p/protobuf/ (protobuf) was open sourced by Google some time ago.
+Protobuf was Google's core mechanism for transport and storage of serialized data.
+The reasons for this and why there are some advantages over XML are available on their site.

+AMQO - Advanced Message Queuing Protocol - http://jira.amqp.org/confluence/display/AMQP/Advanced+Message+Queuing+Protocol is gathering some steam